-This working group is developing a plan for strategic communications to help the University of California achieve its carbon neutrality goals.
-This involves identifying key UC decision-makers, conducting audience research, and performing message testing to determine the most effective methods of engagement for different audiences.
+This working group is developing a strategic communications plan to ensure support for carbon-reducing actions among the UC community.
+Through audience research and message testing, they seek to determine the most effective ways to engage different audiences.

 Established in 2009 by Tom Steyer and Kathryn Taylor, the TomKat Foundation partners with innovative organizations that envision a world with climate stability, a healthy and just food system, and broad prosperity.
 The Foundation embraces the inherent interconnectedness of these complex systems.
 Working at every level, the TomKat Foundation is committed to supporting organizations and initiatives across the country that will take bold action on climate change.